 For married couples, a separation agreement can often be made into a financial consent order within any future divorce proceedings, by having your solicitor properly draft it and then applying to the court – so making it legally binding.
 An agreement can also help speed up the divorce process, if arrangements have already been agreed in advance.

-Separation agreements are advantageous to both parties as they will normally stop one of the parties from later changing their minds about an agreement that has been reached.
-A separation agreement therefore safeguards your position as if one of you later refuses to keep to the terms of the agreement you can take the agreement to a Court and request the Court to enforce the terms.
-Enforcement means that the Court will take steps to ensure that the agreement is adhered to by the other party.
-This is because effectively the other party has ‘breached the contract’ between you.
-Remedies could include damages (cash payment), payment of your legal fees as well as the terms of the agreement being complied with.
+Separation agreements are advantageous to both parties as they may be able to stop one of the parties from later changing their minds about an agreement that has been reached.
+A separation agreement therefore can help safeguard your position as, if one of you later refuses to keep to the terms of the agreement, you can ask a court to enforce the terms.

-Separation agreements can be drafted to represent the position between anyone.
-Our specialist solicitors have drafted various separation agreements to reflect arrangements reached between ex-partners, family members and friends following the breakdown of a relationship.
+Separation agreements can be drafted to represent the position between parties.
+Our specialist solicitors have drafted various separation agreements to reflect arrangements reached following the breakdown of a relationship.
 Separation agreements can include details on disposing of property, furniture, loans, bank accounts and any other assets.
 Many agreements also include financial arrangements made between the parties.

-Should you require further advice in relation to separation agreements and whether this will suit your needs or if you require an agreement drafting please do not hesitate to contact our specialist team who will be able to assist you.
-Various funding methods are available, such as Legal Help or Private Instruction.
-In a straight forward case most agreements can be drafted for a fixed fee of £600 inclusive of VAT.
+Should you require further advice in relation to separation agreements and whether this will suit your needs, or if you require an agreement drafting, please do not hesitate to contact our specialist team who will be able to assist you, call us on 0161 696 6193 .